Floof2133/TouchOS/README.md

 ## License
 I cannot drive.

-TBD - probably something that says "use at your own risk and don't blame me when it deletes your homework"
+TBD - probably something that says "use at your own risk and don't blame me when it bricks your system"

 ## Why Though?